-Jack Henry Banking markets three core software systems to banks and Symitar markets one core software system to credit unions.
+Our core banking solutions consist of three software systems marketed to banks and our core credit union solution consists of one software system marketed to credit unions.
 These core systems are available for on-premise installation at customer sites, or financial institutions can choose to leverage our private cloud environment for ongoing information processing.

-Jack Henry Banking's three core banking platforms are:
+Core banking platforms are:

-- SilverLake®, a robust system primarily designed for commercial-focused banks with assets ranging from \$500 million to \$50 billion.
+- SilverLake System®, a robust system primarily designed for commercial-focused banks with assets ranging from \$1 billion to \$50 billion.
 Some progressive smaller banks and de novo (start-up) banks also select SilverLake.
-This system is in use by over 400 banks, and now automates over 8% of the domestic banks with assets less than \$50 billion. - CIF 20/20®, a parameter-driven, easy-to-use system that now supports approximately 360 banks ranging from de novo institutions to those with assets of \$3 billion. - Core Director®, a cost-efficient system with point-and-click operation that now supports nearly 200 banks ranging from de novo institutions to those with assets of \$2 billion.
+This system is in use by nearly 450 banks, and now automates over 9% of the domestic banks with assets less than \$50 billion. - CIF 20/20®, a parameter-driven, easy-to-use system that now supports approximately 332 banks ranging from de novo institutions to those with assets of \$4 billion. - Core Director®, a cost-efficient system with point-and-click operation that now supports nearly 200 banks ranging from de novo institutions to those with assets of \$2 billion.

-Symitar's core credit union platform is:
+Core credit union platform is:

-• Episys®, a robust system designed specifically for credit unions.
-It has been implemented by over 700 credit unions with assets ranging from \$3 million to \$25 billion, and according to National Credit Union Administration data, is the system implemented by more credit unions with assets exceeding \$25 million than any other alternative core system.
+• Symitar® (formerly known as Episys®), a robust system designed specifically for credit unions.
+It has been implemented by nearly 720 credit unions with assets ranging from \$3 million to \$35 billion, and according to National Credit Union Administration ("NCUA") data, is the system implemented by more credit unions with assets exceeding \$25 million than any other alternative core system.

 Customers electing to install our solutions on-premise license the proprietary software systems.
 The majority of these customers pay ongoing annual software maintenance fees.
-We re-market the hardware and peripheral equipment that is required by on-premise use of our software solutions; and we perform software implementation, data conversion, training, ongoing support, and other related services.
+We re-market the hardware, hardware maintenance, and peripheral equipment that is required by on-premise use of our software solutions; and we perform software implementation, data conversion, training, ongoing support, and other related services.
 On-premise customers generally license our core software systems under a standard license agreement that provides a fully paid, nonexclusive, nontransferable right to use the software on a single computer at a single location.